 In spite of the added sugar, this cranberry sauce does contain lots of great colors and nutrients!
 Cranberries, cherries, and ginger are all rich in phytonutrients that help prevent cancer and inflammation.
 So opt for fresh this year; we promise you cranberry sauce success!

 The Best for Last

 We love pie at To Taste, but making pie crust is for the birds!
 Many store-bought pie crusts are difficult to find this time of year, and even so, they are often full of unnecessary ingredients and don’t taste very good.
 So instead of pie, make a frozen berry crisp with whipped cream for dessert!

 Sharing is Caring

 Finally, if you want to share a piece of your heart and your kitchen to show your friends and neighbors your gratitude, make a few batches of these dark chocolate dried fruit bites.
 Package them up and deliver to friends!

-And if you and your family are still planning to purchase a pre-made Thanksgiving meal from a grocery store or restaurant, we encourage you to support local this year!
+And if you and your family are still planning to purchase a pre-made Thanksgiving meal from a grocery store or restaurant, we encourage you to support local!
 (And if this is you, kudos for reading all the way through this article anyway!)

 Color comes from moments spent together, mastery of new culinary skills, bright kitchens full of delicious smells, and warmth of community.
 Use our Thanksgiving menu for culinary guidance and recipe inspiration, then share this new knowledge with friends and family at your Thanksgiving table!

 We are so thankful for every one of you!
 We LOVE what we do, and we could not do it without you!
 Chef V said it best: “When I teach, I forget about everything going on in the world.”